 Women's and Children's Public Health

-The Women’s and Children’s Public Health Research theme encompasses research fellows, students and staff with a variety of backgrounds including medicine (endocrinology, obstetrics, paediatrics and vascular medicine), basic science, psychology, dietetics, exercise physiology, nursing and health promotion.
+The research theme encompasses research fellows, students and staff with a variety of backgrounds including medicine (endocrinology, obstetrics, paediatrics and vascular medicine), basic science, psychology, dietetics, exercise physiology, nursing and health promotion.
 This program has a number of focus areas including Polycystic Ovary Syndrome, healthy lifestyles, obesity prevention, and reproductive health, infertility, pregnancy health and gestational diabetes, menopause and child health.

 Professor Helena Teede is a clinician, academic and leader.
 She is an endocrinologist with a focus on women's metabolic and reproductive health through mechanistic, clinical, health services and public health research into practice and policy.